-However, students enrolled in this program are not eligible to apply for federally insured student loans.
-Students wishing to utilize federal student loans should instead apply for the JDET Telecommunications program.
+Students enrolled in this program may also be eligible to apply for federally insured student loans.

-Q. Can I defer my existing student loans?
+O. Can I defer my existing student loans?

 A. Students are generally eligible to defer repayment of existing Federal Financial Aid (FSA) student loans during their term of enrollment in the program.
 To continue the deferral, students must maintain satisfactory academic progress toward earning the degree.